cloud-gov/cg-site/content/intro/pricing/rates.md

 **Note:** *We are still determining the rates for some services.
 We will ensure users of those services are aware of the rates when they are set, and they will not be charged before then.*

-Services instances are billed per quarter, tallied monthly and serverable.
+Managed services are billed per quarter, tallied monthly, and serverable.

 ---

-This pricing includes only services created through cloud.gov.
-Additional ["á la carte" services]({{< relref "intro/terminology/pricing-terminology.md#alacarte" >}}) offered by 18F Infrastructure are priced and billed separately.
+This pricing includes _only_ services created through cloud.gov.
+If you are using additional public or private services offered by 18F Infrastructure, they are priced and billed separately - speak with your 18F Finance point of contact for more information.

 <!--
 TODO